The sex robots are coming

 technology designed to enhance, innovate and disrupt in every area of human sexuality and human sexual experience

 Yes, yes, yes!
 We all know that sex sells.
 But did you know how much it sells?
 The global sex toy market is predicted to swell to US$54.6 billion by 2026 – a huge increase from US$35.1 billion in the year 2020.
 While the Asia Pacific region is expected to witness the fastest growth rate over the next few years, sex toys sales have recently doubled everywhere from Colombia to Denmark.
 Those sales are mostly online, owing to the stigma attached in buying products openly.

 The millennials have a different view of sexual wellness in comparison with the baby boomers, leading to a gradual fading away of the stigma associated with masturbation.
 This is benefiting the market for sex toys.
 As more humans seek out sex dolls and mechanical companions, some find that sex robots can take the edge off the loneliness and social stress during the pandemic.

 A shocking pre-pandemic report published by futurologist Dr Ian Pearson tried to convince us that the world will be full of androids by 2050, that most of us will be having sex with robots, and that virtual reality will overtake human-human sex.
 While VR porn has not become mainstream, the sex business is banging.
 Offerings are becoming more diverse thanks to the internet and virtual reality, digital platforms and hookup apps, artificial intelligence and advances in 3D printing.

-Here we go: just some of the futuristic things out there that are currently tickling your fancy and stimulating more than conversations around ethics.
+Here we go: just some of the futuristic things tickling your fancy and stimulating more than conversations around ethics.